hrcornejo/sonar-karma-test-report-plugin/README.md

 ## What Parameters Can Be Set For This Plugin?

 * `sonar.typescript.karmajstestdriver.reportsPath` must be set to a valid value in order for this plugin to take effect.
-    * set this configuration instead of `sonar.typescript.jstestdriver.reportsPath`
+    * set this configuration instead of `sonar.javascript.jstestdriver.reportsPath`
 * `sonar.karma.tests` must be set to a valid value in order for this plugin to take effect.
     * set this configuration as addition to `sonar.tests`